-The screening or diagnostic workup should have clarified and distinguished between preexisting, aggravated, and/or purely causative psychological conditions.
+The screening or diagnostic workup should have clarified and distinguished between pre-existing, aggravated, and/or purely causative psychological conditions.
 Therapeutic and diagnostic modalities include, but are not limited to, individual counseling, and group therapy.
 Treatment can occur within an individualized model, a multi-disciplinary model, or within a structured pain management program.

 A psychologist with a PhD, PsyD, EdD credentials, or a Psychiatric MD/DO may perform psychosocial treatments.
-Other licensed mental health providers or licensed health care providers with training in cognitive behavior therapy (CBT), or certified as CBT therapists working in consultation with a PhD, PsyD, EdD, or Psychiatric MD/DO; and with experience in treating chronic pain disorders in injured workers may also perform treatment.
+Other licensed mental health providers or licensed health care providers with training in Cognitive Behavioral Therapy (CBT), or certified as a Cognitive Behavioral Therapist (CBT) working in consultation with a PhD, PsyD, EdD, or Psychiatric MD/DO; and with experience in treating chronic pain disorders in injured workers or certified as cognitive behavioral therapists may also perform treatment.